 Solar leases and solar PPAs have lower long-term utility bill savings than purchasing a system outright.
 Though financing solar panels will still deliver long-term electric bill savings, paying in full upfront is the best choice.

 A 6kW energy system has 19 solar panels.

 Depending on the wattage of the solar panels you choose to go with, the actual number of solar panels for your 6kW system will vary.
-Typically, the wattage of solar panels ranges from a low of 250 watts to a high efficiency 400 watts.
+Typically, the wattage of solar panels ranges from a low of 250 watts to high efficiency of 400 watts.

 For example, if you install 300-watt solar panels, you’ll need 20 panels to generate enough power for a 6kW system.
 But if you use more efficient 350-watt panels, you’ll only need 18 panels to reach a 6kW system size.

 A 6kW solar panel system will require about 265 square feet of space on your rooftop.

 It’s important to note that the actual square footage required will depend on the wattage (or efficiency) and the dimensions of the panels you install.

 A 6kW system will produce about 400-900 kWh of electricity a month, meaning the amount of energy produced ranges between 4,800-10,800 kWh per year.

 Because the average US home’s monthly electricity usage is 893 kWh, a 6kW system might be too small for the amount of power consumption for many homes.

-The amount of sunlight your home state gets also determines the amount of solar panels you will need.
+The amount of sunlight your home state gets also determines the number of solar panels you will need.
 Say if you live in sunny Arizona, a 6kW system will get you much farther than if you lived in rainy Washington.

 Because every state has different rates for electricity, your savings will vary.
 If you live in a state with high electricity costs, your solar system will save you more money.
 Your power bill savings will also be affected by the amount of energy your solar system produces.